Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Experiment

-\paragraph{Baseline Setup.} This work focuses on adapting pre-trained restoration models to downstream tasks under low parameter budgets.
+\textbf{Baseline Setup.} This work focuses on transferring pre-trained restoration models to downstream tasks under low parameter budgets.
 Since there is little work studying PETL on image restoration, we reproduce existing PETL approaches and compare them with the proposed AdaptIR.
 Specifically, we include the following representative PETL methods: \textbf{i)} VPT~\cite{jia2022visual}, where the learnable prompts are inserted as the input token of transformer layers, and we compare VPT$_{\rm{Deep}}$~\cite{jia2022visual} in experiments because of its better performance. \textbf{ii)} Adapter~\cite{houlsby2019parameter}, which introduces bottleneck structure placed after Attention and MLP. \textbf{iii)} LoRA~\cite{hu2021lora}, which adds parallel sub-networks to learn low-rank incremental matrices of query and value. \textbf{iv)} AdaptFormer~\cite{chen2022adaptformer}, which inserts a tunable module parallel to MLP. \textbf{v)} SSF~\cite{lian2022scaling}, where learnable scale and shift factors are used to modulate the frozen features. \textbf{vi)} FacT~\cite{jie2023fact}, which tensorises a ViT and then decomposes the incremental weights.
-In addition, we also present results of \textbf{vii)} full fine-tuning (Full-ft), and \textbf{viii)} directly applying pre-trained models to downstream tasks (Pretrain), to provide more insights.
+We also present results of \textbf{vii)} full fine-tuning (Full-ft), and \textbf{viii)} directly applying pre-trained models to downstream tasks (Pretrain), to provide more insights.
+For readers unfamiliar with PETL, we have also provided a basic background introduction in~\cref{sec:background}.

-\paragraph{Implementation Details.} We use two pre-trained restoration models, \textit{i.e.}, IPT~\cite{chen2021pre} and EDT~\cite{li2021efficient}, as the base models to evaluate different PETL methods.
+\textbf{Implementation Details.} We use two pre-trained transformer-based restoration models, \textit{i.e.}, IPT~\cite{chen2021pre} and EDT~\cite{li2021efficient}, as the base models to evaluate different PETL methods.
 We control tunable parameters by adjusting channel reduction rate $\gamma$.
 We use AdamW~\cite{loshchilov2017decoupled} as the optimizer and train for 500 epochs.
 The learning rate is initialized to 1e-4 and decayed by half at \{250,400,450,475\} epochs.
+All experiments are conducted on four NVIDIA 3080Ti GPUs.